 With this Toolkit, we invite you to co-create a world where more people live happier, more satisfying, and flourishing lives—challenging the shame and judgment we face around pleasure and sexuality.

-Want to know how to get sexual health experts become comfortable talking about pleasure and how to use it to motivate safer sex?
+Want to know how to get sexual health experts to become comfortable talking about pleasure and how to use it to motivate safer sex?
 Look no further.

-These exercises include;
+These exercises include:

-Suggestions as to how sexual health trainers can be enabled to discuss pleasure and desire in their own practice and identification of specific barriers to this.
+- Suggestions as to how sexual health trainers can be enabled to discuss pleasure and desire in their own practice and identification of specific barriers to this.

-Identification of barriers that can inhibit free discussion in a training setting and how these could be reduced in future.
+- Identification of barriers that can inhibit free discussion in a training setting and how these could be reduced in future.

-Suggestions for creating an environment that supports people to discuss intimate issues such as sexual pleasure and preferences and how this can promote the practice of safer sex.
+- Suggestions for creating an environment that supports people to discuss intimate issues such as sexual pleasure and preferences and how this can promote the practice of safer sex.

 - Guidance on appropriate exercises that trainers and participants can take away and use in their own varied contexts to facilitate discussion and behavioral recommendations.
 (This will include existing exercises and games that participants already use or know of).

 Before you start!
 When discussing the delicate and taboo topic of sexuality it is always important to ensure that your groups have established confidentiality and ground rules of comfort.

 The way we talk or do not talk about pleasure and sex matters, who gets to talk about it matters, and it matters who gets left behind.